brainstormforce/astra-sites/README.md

 ## Changelog ##

+vx.x.x - Draft
+- Improvement: Updated the widget reset logic in which old widget moved to the inactive list.

 v2.6.12 - 9-June-2021
 - Fix: Single pages not getting imported when no required plugin is associated to it.